Kpt05/Team-and-Project-Management-System/README.md

 Once the server is running, open your browser and navigate to `localhost` with the specified port number (e.g., `http://localhost:8888`).
 You should see the login page for the application.

+### Importing the Database

+After starting the server, you will need to import the provided `Source_Tech.sql` database file into your PHPMyAdmin.

+1. Open PHPMyAdmin in your browser (e.g., `http://localhost:8888/phpmyadmin`).
+2. Create a new database with the name `Source_Tech`.
+3. Select the `Source_Tech` database, and then click on the `Import` tab.
+4. Click on the `Choose File` button, and select the `Source_Tech.sql` file from your project folder.
+5. Click on the `Go` button to start the import process.
+Once the import is complete, the database will be set up and ready for use with the application.

 To access the system, you will need to use the login credentials provided to you.
 There are three types of accounts that can be used to access the system:

 ### **Admin Account**